Scalable Second Order Optimization for Deep Learning: Introduction

-In this paper, we attempt to contribute towards narrowing this gap between theory and practice, focusing on second-order \emph{adaptive} methods.
-These methods can be thought of as full-matrix analogues of common adaptive algorithms of the family of AdaGrad~\citep{duchi2011adaptive} and Adam~\citep{kingma2014adam}.
-The methods maintain a matrix, akin to a covariance matrix that accumulates the outer products of the stochastic gradients, which is used by the algorithm to precondition gradient at each step.
-These full-matrix versions are potentially more powerful than first-order methods as they can exploit statistical correlations between (gradients of) different parameters, but at the same time, suffer from the said prohibitive runtime and memory costs.
+In this paper we focus on second-order \emph{adaptive} methods for stochastic optimization.
+These methods can be thought of as full-matrix analogues of common adaptive algorithms such as AdaGrad~\citep{duchi2011adaptive,mcmahan2010adaptive} and Adam~\citep{kingma2014adam}: they precondition each gradient with a second moment matrix, akin to a covariance matrix, that accumulates the outer products of the stochastic gradients.
+Full-matrix versions are potentially more powerful than first-order methods as they can exploit statistical correlations between (gradients of) different parameters; geometrically, they can scale and rotate gradients whereas first order methods only scale gradients.
+However they suffer from similar prohibitive runtime and memory costs as Hessian-based methods.

-Recent developments in the space of second-order methods, on which we focus in this paper, include the K-FAC \citep{kfac} and Shampoo~\citep{shampoo-icml} algorithms that exploits the structure of deep networks (and more generally, models described by a collection of tensors) for mitigating the space and runtime costs of full-matrix second-order algorithms.
+Recent second-order methods such as the K-FAC~\citep{heskes2000natural, kfac}, K-BFGS~\citep{goldfarb2020practical} and Shampoo~\citep{shampoo-icml} exploit the structure of deep networks (and more generally, models described by a collection of tensors) to mitigate the space and runtime costs of full-matrix second-order algorithms.
 These methods approximate each preconditioning matrix using a factored representation that stems from the network structure.
-However, in very large applications, such algorithms are still impractical due to their serial nature, as well as due to a number of numerical and infrastructural pitfalls that face any attempt to implement a full-matrix optimization method.
+However, in very large applications, these algorithms are still impractical due to a number of numerical and infrastructural pitfalls, and are difficult to parallelize.